ScratchAddons/website-v2/content/docs/localization/joining-the-localization-team.md

 {{< /admonition >}}

 {{< admonition error >}}
 If your request is denied, you'll receive an email.
-If you believe this was a mistake, please send an email to  `translation@scratchaddons.com` indicating your Transifex username.
+Decisions are never final.
+You may send an email to  `translation@scratchaddons.com` indicating your Transifex username and your request will be strongly reconsidered.
 See below for other contact methods.
 {{< /admonition >}}

 ## Help or contact